apereo/cas/docs/cas-server-documentation/release_notes/RC9.md

 to the credential itself.
 This bit is not new, of course.
 In scenarios where authentication attempts are made using the [CAS REST API](../protocol/REST-Protocol-CredentialAuthentication.html), the extracted credential will carry properties that are populated with request headers, etc.

+### Access Strategy and Unauthorized Redirect URLs

+Access strategy configuration blocks assigned to service definitions have the ability to assign a URL to the definition to which [CAS would redirect](../services/Service-Access-Strategy-URL.html) when authorization and access is denied.
+While redirect has always been somewhat immediate and invisible, CAS should now inform the user that the redirect is taking place after a small delay window, `2~3` seconds, and the final redirect is then made via the browser.

 ## Other Stuff